 How clean is the operation?
 A clean rabbitry is a good indication of the health of the animals.

-Would you feel comfortable letting your child play there?
+Would you feel comfortable letting your child there?
 If there are piles of manure in the cage, and a strong smell of ammonia you may get a bunny with a high tolerance to disease but you may also take home a sick bunny.

 Few sellers feel they can afford to guarantee the health of their rabbits because improper handling and care by a new bunny owner is beyond the control of the seller.

 I have always guaranteed my rabbits and spend quite a good deal of time explaining the most important requirements for keeping the baby healthy.
 Replacing a sick bunny or one that dies, is just good business even if I am suspicious of the real cause of illness or death.

 If the seller doesn't offer a health guarantee, consider asking for a 72 hour return privilege to allow you time to take the animal to a vet, at your own expense, for a up.

 You will save a bunny from certain destruction.

 Many times the rabbits at shelters are someone's pet that got loose and picked up by the pound.
 These are frequently very gentle and loving.